1JCasimiro/Driver-Switch/README.md

 1 - Run Driver Switch.exe and write the name of the brand you want to use.

-EXTRA - If you have another brand or more than one config .dll file, you can make a new folder and use the name of that folder as a command in prompt.
+<b>EXTRA:</b> If you have another brand or more than one config .dll file, you can make a new folder and use the
+name of that folder as a command in prompt.

-OBS: If it doesnt work right away, reboot the computer.
+<b>OBS:</b> If it doesnt work right away, reboot your computer.